Research-Driven Development

 Internal Benchmark Results

-Lilo Engine performance from internal bench evaluation (February 2026)
+Lilo Engine — engineering validation from internal bench evaluation

 100%